skyra-project/discord-components/README.md

 </a>
 </div>

-React discord-message-components to easily build and display fake Discord messages on your webpackge.
+Discord message components to easily build and display fake Discord messages on your webpage.

 **This is an adoptation of [wc-discord-message] from [Danktuary]**